1. Introduction, Aims and Scope

 3.2.3.
 We will limit processing of personal data to what is adequate, relevant & necessary

 3.2.4.
 We will keep personal data accurate and up-to-date;

 3.2.5.
 When we no longer need to keep personal data in a way that identifies the data subject, we will either delete it, or render data subjects non-identifiable;

 3.2.6.
 We will take appropriate technological and organisational measures to keep personal data secure, and protect it against accidental or malicious unlawful or unauthorised processing.

 3.3.
-CEGA Group has, as part of its compliance with the Applicable Data Protection Law from 25 May 2018, prepared a full Data Inventory, conducted a Data Mapping Exercise, and Gap Analysis.
-These show the extent to which CEGA Group's current data protection policies and processes under the Data Protection Act 1998 meet GDPR compliance requirements, and in what areas CEGA Group needs to update its policies and processes in order to achieve compliance.
+CEGA Group has, as part of its compliance with the Applicable Data Protection Law from 25 May 2018, prepared a full Data Inventory (which it shall maintain on an ongoing basis) and conducted a Data Mapping Exercise.
+Separately, the Group DPO prepared a Gap Analysis.
+These show the extent to which CEGA Group’s current data protection policies and processes under the Data Protection Act 1998 meet GDPR compliance requirements, and in what areas CEGA Group needs to update its policies and processes in order to achieve compliance.